-Elective Course Period Offerings: Period; 1 Semester; 1 credit; (This course will only be offered in the Fall) This course uses 9th/10th grade Iowa Core Standards Pass/Fail - Course does not count towards the RAI or meet Regent University Admission Requirements.
+Period Offerings: Period; 1 Semester; 1 credit; This course will only be offered in the Fall

+Pass/Fail - Course does not count toward the RAI or meet Regent University Admission Requirements.

 English Prep is a course designed to help freshmen develop a solid foundation in reading and/or writing before taking English 9.
 Students will be selected through teacher recommendation.